 Getting to Cold Ashton

 By car: There is free parking at Cold Ashton village hall (SN14 8JT), which is open until 11pm.
-To get back to Cold Ashton from Bath you can take the Faresaver 79 bus from Bath bus station.
-It takes about 20 minutes but there is only one service a day at around 5.30pm.
+There’s no bus back from Bath to Cold Ashton, but you could take a taxi (approx £20).

-By public transport: The First 35 bus runs from Bristol bus station to Cold Ashton in around 50 minutes but there are only a couple of services a day.
-There are no useful bus services from Bath to Cold Ashton but you could take a taxi between the two (approx £20).
+By public transport: The First 35 bus runs from Bristol bus station to Cold Ashton in around 50 minutes, but there are only a couple of services a day.

 See our Cotswold Way guide for details of transport and parking options in Bath.